Written by Scott Wilson

 Checking All the Boxes in Your New York Social Work License Application

-As a practical matter, you’ll find that very nearly all CSWE-accredited MSW programs operating in New York are also named on the list of MSW programs registered with the NYSED.
+You’ll find that very nearly all CSWE-accredited MSW programs operating in New York are also named on the list of MSW programs registered with the NYSED.

-(IMPORTANT NOTE: The NYSED, Office of the Professions is a busy state agency, and as such may fall behind in maintaining its list of registered programs.
+(NOTE: The NYSED, Office of the Professions is a busy state agency, and as such may fall behind in maintaining its list of registered programs.
 We identified more than one school that has closed or changed names, and it’s possible other programs have registered since the list was last updated.
 It’s safe to conclude that any CSWE-accredited MSW operating in the state meets NYSED standards for licensure, but we advise you to talk to your school of choice about this as part of your school selection process.)

 New York State MSW programs fall into two categories based on the license they’re aimed at: